Assessing a biocontrol agent for Jatropha gossypiifolia

 The focus of the research going forward is to determine the life-cycle of the rust, to confirm whether the rust can complete its development on just J. gossypiifolia, or whether it needs an alternative host.

-The culmination of this research will be used to inform a decision by the Australian quarantine authorities as to whether P. arthuriana is suitable as a biocontrol agent for J. gossypiifolia in Australia and whether to grant permission for import and release of the rust.
+A release application for the rust will be prepared together with Australian counterparts at DAF which will detail all research undertaken with the agent.
+This document will inform a decision by the Australian quarantine authorities as to whether the pathogen is suitable as a biocontrol agent and whether to grant permission for its import and release.